-The Loulo-Gounkoto complex is currently comprised of active open pits at Gounkoto, Yalea South, Gara West, and Baboto (which started mining in February 2024).
-Mining at Loulo 3 open pit is planned to commence in 2027 and at Faraba open pit in 2029.
-Additionally, the Yalea, Gara and Gounkoto underground mines are all currently in operation and are accessed via portals located in the open pits and a box cut.
+The Loulo-Gounkoto Complex is currently comprised of open pits at Gounkoto, Yalea South, Gara West, and Baboto.
+Under the current life-of-mine plan, mining at Loulo 3 open pit is expected to commence in 2027 and at Faraba open pit in 2029.
+Additionally, the Yalea, Gara and Gounkoto underground mines are accessed via portals located in the open pits and a box cut.
 The mining method for the underground mines consists of long hole stoping with paste fill.
-Development of Gounkoto underground commenced in 2020 with the mining of the crown pillar under the North Pit occurring from the second quarter of 2023 to the end of 2025.
-This adds high-grade ounces to Loulo-Gounkoto from 2023.
+Development of Gounkoto underground commenced in 2020 with the mining of the crown pillar under the North Pit occurring from the second quarter of 2023, adding high-grade ounces to production up until the end of 2025.
+However, as described in Royalties and Taxes" below, the Company temporarily suspended operations at the Loulo-Gounkoto Complex on January 14, 2025 as a result of the ongoing Mining Conventions dispute with the Government of Mali.
+For additional details, see "Legal Proceedings and Regulatory Actions - Loulo-Gounkoto Mining Conventions Dispute".

-Based on existing reserves, the Loulo-Gounkoto open pit operation is expected to continue until 2034 and the underground operation until 2039.
-Loulo-Gounkoto produced a total of 683,000 ounces of gold in 2023, of which Barrick's attributable share was 547,000 ounces of gold.
+Based on existing reserves, the Loulo-Gounkoto open pit operation is expected to continue until 2034 and the underground operation until 2041.
+Loulo-Gounkoto produced a total of 722,888 ounces of gold in 2024 produced from CIL circuit and fine carbon of which Barrick's attributable share was 578,310 ounces of gold.

-The Loulo processing plant uses a CIL gold extraction process with a design throughput capacity of approximately 4.8 million tonnes per annum, which has progressively reached a peak of 5.1 million tonnes per annum.
-Throughput capacity is expected to be increased to approximately 6.2 million tonnes per annum from 2029 onwards as a result of a planned process plant expansion that is scheduled to commence in 2027.
+The Loulo processing plant uses a CIL gold extraction process with a design throughput capacity of approximately 4.8 million tonnes per annum, which has progressively reached a peak of 5.2 million tonnes per annum.
+Throughput capacity is expected to be increased to approximately 6.2 million tonnes per annum from 2031 onwards as a result of a planned process plant expansion that is scheduled to commence in 2027.
 The Loulo processing plant processes ore from both the Loulo and Gounkoto operations.
 The plant uses a conventional crushing, milling, CIL, and tailings disposal circuit.
 A gravity circuit was taken off-line in September 2017 as ultra-fine gold (-20 micrometers) was not being efficiently recovered, but it was proven to be leached post-CIL in final tails gold deportment test work.
-Recoveries have increased since 2019 year-on-year and further gold deportment work will be completed in 2024 to determine how efficiently this fraction is leached now.
-Test work in 2023 has proven longer residence time (CIL) will achieve higher recoveries and a project is in progress to evaluate the economics.
+Recoveries have increased since 2019 year-on-year and further gold deportment work will be completed in 2024 to determine how efficiently this fraction is leached per size class.
+Test work in 2023 indicated additional residence time (CIL) will achieve higher recoveries and a project is in progress to evaluate the economics.

 Gold recovery is maintained above 89% by blending the various ore sources (Yalea/Gara/Gounkoto) to control the copper and arsenic content within the mill feed.
-The current life-of-mine plan has an average recovery of 89.7%.
-The average gold recovery in 2023 was 91.14%.
+The current life-of-mine plan has an average recovery of 89.04%.
+The average gold recovery in 2024 was 90.62%.

 The climate at Loulo-Gounkoto is strongly influenced by the north and southward movement of the Inter Tropical Convergence Zone, which creates distinctive wet and dry seasons.
 Although annual evaporation exceeds the annual rainfall, an excess of water is available during the peak of the wet season (July to September) to generate surface water run-off.
-Water is sourced for the Loulo-Gounkoto complex from the Gara and Falémé rivers, which run through the Loulo-Gounkoto site.
+Water is sourced for the Loulo-Gounkoto Complex from the Gara and Falémé rivers, which run through the Loulo-Gounkoto site.